Terms of Service

 You must not use Private Demo Materials to compete unfairly with Porosi, to support competitive intelligence, to compare or benchmark non-public Porosi workflows, to create requirements for another supplier, to brief an internal or external development team, to train or prompt an AI system, to develop similar functionality, or to avoid paying for or licensing the Services.

-Confidentiality obligations do not apply to information that is publicly available without breach, already known without restriction, independently developed without use of confidential information, lawfully received from a third party, or required to be disclosed by law, court, regulator, insurer, auditor, professional adviser, or stock exchange requirement.
-Where legally permitted, the receiving party must give reasonable notice before compelled disclosure.
+Confidentiality does not cover information that becomes public without breach, was already known without restriction, is independently developed without the confidential material, is lawfully received from another source or must be disclosed to a court, regulator, insurer, auditor, professional adviser or under law or stock-exchange rules.
+Where legally allowed, the receiving party must give reasonable notice before a compelled disclosure.

-Confidentiality obligations for Private Demo Materials, trade secrets, source code, product architecture, roadmap, pricing strategy, customer information, security information, and other highly sensitive non-public Porosi information survive for as long as the information remains non-public or protectable.
-Other confidentiality obligations survive for five years after termination.
+Duties covering Private Demo Materials, trade secrets, source code, architecture, roadmap, pricing strategy, customer information, security information and similarly sensitive material last while that information remains non-public or legally protectable.
+Other confidentiality duties last for five years after termination.

-You agree that unauthorised copying, disclosure, sharing, competitive use, or misuse of Private Demo Materials may cause serious and irreparable harm to Porosi.
-Porosi may suspend or revoke access immediately and may seek legal action, injunctive relief, specific performance, damages, account of profits, recovery of legal costs, and any other remedy available at law or in equity, without limiting any other right or remedy under these Terms.
+Unauthorised copying, disclosure, sharing, competitive use or misuse of Private Demo Materials may cause serious harm that money alone cannot repair.
+Porosi may revoke access immediately and seek an injunction, specific performance, damages, an account of profits, legal costs and any other available remedy.

 17. Disclaimers

-Porosi is not responsible for goods sold by Suppliers, Supplier-Buyer contracts, food safety, allergens, product quality, product legality, delivery, returns, refunds, tax filings, accounting decisions, statutory records, or Third-Party Services.
+Porosi is not responsible for Supplier goods, Supplier-Buyer contracts, food safety, allergens, product quality or legality, delivery, returns, refunds, tax filings, accounting decisions, statutory records or Third-Party Services.

 18. Limitation of liability